 Integral Theory are about seeing.
 Not so much about what is out there in the material world.
 There are already plenty of books about that.
 In this journey, we are interested in what is happening inside ourselves—in our heads, our hearts, and our souls.
 Acquiring a holistic perspective involves first becoming personally aware that perspective is subjective, an opinion, if you will.
 Next we consider the mechanics and development of perspective—how it works and unfolds.
 And finally, we look at its usefulness out in the real world and in our own lives.
 It’s an important journey, one that most people never take, or take only when life is just about to end.
 Let’s begin now while there is time to put it to good use.
 And I could not imagine better use then put it to education.

 Many who have been inspired by a variety of particular progressive pedagogies find their way to the comforting and energizing umbrella of “integral,” which supports what they have in common and provides space and perspective on where they differ.
 Clearly “integral education” is more than the sum of these various theories (or the overlap among them).
-Please see below an attempt of overview of thinking processes in learning environments, which has no
+Please see below an attempt of overview of thinking processes in learning environments.

 Integral education includes approaches to education from biological, neurological, societal, cultural, psychological, and spiritual fields of study.
 According to Ken Wilber – I wrote more about it here – the integral map is made up of 5 elements called quadrants, levels, lines, states and types, usually referred to as the AQAL map (or AQAL model).
 Wilber has chosen to frame or package his ideas in terms of a formal-looking model with seemingly precise categories.
 His AQAL model, which includes the Four Quadrants (or 8 Zones), 8 Developmental Stages or Levels, 3 primary States, and a variety of Types of human capacities.